UofTCoders/council/Constitution.md

 ### Executive List and Duties

-The executive committee shall be comprised of three (4) elected officers.
-These include a President, Vice-President, Secretary, and Treasurer.
+The executive committee shall be comprised of six (6) elected officers.
+These include a President, Technical Admin, Admin, Treasurer, Special Events Coordinator and RQM Course Coordinator.

 #### The President shall:
 *	Oversee the operations, management and success of the group